romot-co/webcodecs-encoder/README.md

         ctx.fillStyle = 'black';
         ctx.font = '40px Arial';
         ctx.fillText(`Live Frame ${i + 1}`, 50, 80);

+        // Convert canvas to VideoFrame for real-time encoding
+        // Note: In a real application, ensure timestamp is monotonically increasing and accurate. const videoFrame = new VideoFrame(canvas, { timestamp: i * (1000000 / config.frameRate), duration: (1000000 / config.frameRate) });
-        await encoder.addVideoFrame(canvas);
+        await encoder.addVideoFrame(videoFrame);
-        await new Promise(resolve => setTimeout(resolve, 1000 / config.frameRate)); // Simulate real-time frame generation
+        // videoFrame will be closed automatically by the encoder. await new Promise(resolve => setTimeout(resolve, 1000 / config.frameRate)); // Simulate real-time frame generation
       }

-      // For real-time audio, you would continuously call addAudioData or addAudioBuffer
+      // For real-time audio, you would continuously call addAudioBuffer
       // For this example, we'll add a silent track matching video duration after frames.
       // In a true real-time scenario, audio and video would be interleaved. const audioContext = new AudioContext({ sampleRate: config.sampleRate });